pthakar-cmu/Movie-Recommendation-System/milestone1/README.md

 	python3 milestone1_training.py

-It will generate a trained model file and combine all training data into a single file.
+It will generate recommended movies for all users in training dataset called "Prediction_data.csv" and a list of movies in training dataset called "movie_names.csv".

 Then run predictions repeatly by accepting user ids: